 Collectable items in Yoshi's Island.
 Not really any particular ones, just any you can store in the inventory.
 Sure they're blocked from being used in boss battles, but being able to breathe fire/freeze enemies/shoot bullet-like seeds at any point in the game?
 Effective to the point you can often just blast the spike pits to pieces and stroll through.
 Getting 20+ stars is basically an instant max health refill, and the items to change enemies to clouds or stars make tough areas a breeze, as does the ability to turn all red coins red and be able to tell them apart from the normal ones.
 Naturally, they were completely removed in Yoshi's Island DS, forcing those seeking 100% Completion to earn their 30 stars the hard way (especially in 1-Secret, which has exactly 20 stars in the entire level).

 The Jet Hat from Wario Land breaks the game wide open and then breaks it even wider out of spite.
-It allows for a smooth 8 second sustained flight and then glides downward until it touches land.
-Due to a quirk in the programming, though, you could at anytime during flight press B to stop flying, and then press B to start flying once more.
+It allows for a smooth 8-second sustained flight and then glides downward until it touches land.
+Due to a quirk in the programming, though, you could at any time during flight press B to stop flying, and then press B to start flying once more.
 With practice it's possible to essentially fly forever, and clear entire levels without even touching the ground.
 For icing on the cake, the jet hat is also a fairly common item, boosts your jumping height, and makes you run faster.

-Mario Party 3 had the Reverse Mushroom, an item that, when used, forces the target to move backwards on their next roll.
-The conveninence comes from the fact that going backwards is actually quite handy more often than not: it can be used on yourself, it can send people off into undesired areas, it allows the "afflicted" person to go in any direction at most junctions — and could thus "backtrack" to the Star Space you might have missed or have been unlucky enough to be at another area or path when it respawned, it can also let you go to areas that are normally impossible to enter without a Skeleton Key — which tend to have Chance Spaces and Item Spaces littered there.
+Mario Party 3 had the Reverse Mushroom, an item that, when used, forces the target to move backwards on his next roll.
+The conveninence comes from the fact that going backwards is actually quite handy more often than not: It can be used on yourself, it can send people off into undesired areas, it allows the "afflicted" person to go in any direction at most junctions — and could thus "backtrack" to the Star Space you might have missed or have been unlucky enough to be at another area or path when it respawned.
+It can also let you go to areas that are normally impossible to enter without a Skeleton Key — which tend to have Chance Spaces and Item Spaces littered there.
 Oh, and a random Bowser event can inflict everyone with this status.
-Simply put, it was not a coincidence that it was one of the very few items did not ever reappear in any future titles (that wasn't tied to the gameplay that is), even in other forms.
+Simply put, it was not a coincidence that it was one of the very few items did not ever reappear in any future titles (that wasn't tied to the gameplay, that is), even in other forms.